Why Now Is The Time to Begin MSc Mindfulness & Compassion

 PG Cert.
 Psychology and Mindfulness

-Year 1 will include a first module on Mindfulness Practice and Psychological Wellbeing and a second module on Teaching Mindfulness and Research.
-At the end of this students would exit with a Post Graduate Certificate and be qualified to integrate short mindfulness sessions into their existing work with clients
+Year 1 includes a first module on Mindfulness Practice and Psychological Wellbeing and a second module on Teaching Mindfulness and Research.
+At the end of this students exit with a Post Graduate Certificate and be qualified to integrate short mindfulness sessions into their existing work with clients

 Module 1 – Mindfulness practice and psychological wellbeing

 In this module students will review the concepts of mindfulness from both practice and academic perspectives.
-The module combines an introduction to the Mindfulness Based Living Course (MBLC) that the participants will on graduating be qualified to train others to teach along with an introduction to psychology and research enquiry.
+The module combines an introduction to the Mindfulness Based Living Course (MBLC) that the participants, on graduating, will be able to teach the themselves.
+There is also an introduction to psychology and research enquiry.
 Aspects of Health Psychology will be central to this including topics such as stress and wellbeing.
 Students will also be required to engage critically with the relevant research literature.

 Module 2 – Mindfulness teaching and Research